JamesDarby345/VesuviusDataDownload/README.md

 Actual examples will follow in the How to use section.

 ## How to use
-Basic usage is quite simple.
+Basic usage should (hopefully) be fairly simple, run the file you want with python from the command line and input the information it asks for.
+To know which file you want, and the rest of the details, keep reading.

 Use the [data refrence wiki](https://github.com/JamesDarby345/VesuviusDataDownload/wiki) (especially [this page](https://github.com/JamesDarby345/VesuviusDataDownload/wiki/Vesuvius-Data-Reference)) to select which kind of data you would like to download.
 Then navigate to the appropriate folder.
 - The Fragments folder contains Fragment folders 1-6 and their associated fragment surface download file. (download_fragment_surface_fx.py)
 - Each Scroll folder contains the download scripts for that Scroll
   - The scroll's Volumes (download_volumes_sx.py)